-View you claim
+View your Housing Benefit claim

 You can view a summary of a current claim online in My Account:

-If your landlord is a housing association then you will have the choice of having your housing benefit paid to yourself or your landlord.
+If your landlord is a housing association then you will have the choice of having your Housing Benefit paid to yourself or your landlord.

-If your landlord is a private landlord, under the local housing allowance scheme we will normally make payment to you by BACS.
+If your landlord is a private landlord, under the Local Housing Allowance scheme, we will normally make payment to you by BACS.